 Following on from the events of the first season Matt Murdock finds himself facing enemies both old and new.
 Struggling with the double life he is leading Matt faces his hardest challenge yet.

 Jon Bernthal features in a role he was born to play.
-This is the prequel to The Punisher that later released on Netflix (although wasn’t initially planned).
+This is the prequel to The Punisher that was later released on Netflix (although wasn’t initially planned).

 4. Luke Cage (Season 1)